Test multiple email variations and automatically launch the best-performing one with A/B email testing. For example, you can test:

 FAQ

-Why did email A win when email B looks to have had more activity?
+Why did email A win when email B appears to have more activity?